Skip to main content

 Reviewing Documents with workflows

-If documents have approval workflows set up with the Workflows tool, they will move to the 'In Review' tab where workflow assignees will be able to review, provide comments and respond with an approval outcome.
+If documents have approval workflows set up with the Workflows tool, users can access them in saved views such as 'Assigned to Me' so they can review, provide comments and respond with an approval outcome.

 pdm-workflow-review-response.png